The Narrative (album): Critical response

 AbsolutePunk said, "If more records like The Narrative were written, I would most certainly have a different approach towards the genre.
 But I suppose the problem is that there aren't many bands as creative or talented as this one.
 The Narrative have without a doubt released the record of the year so far in this genre, and will surely be able to find fans wherever they find listeners."

 Idolator said, "With the ability to switch between fun, happy-go-lucky tunes and soft, mournful melodies, this trio from New York is worth rocking out to.
 We have a feeling they could easily fit in with Pete Wentz's band of merry misfits on his Decaydance label, or score a sweet spot on an Alice In Wonderland-type soundtrack if given the chance."

-Alternative Press said, "The Narrative is a bit lengthy (eight tracks are more than four minutes long), the craftsmanship the trio took into creating the album is evident.
+Alternative Press wrote, "The Narrative is a bit lengthy (eight tracks are more than four minutes long), the craftsmanship the trio took into creating the album is evident.
 Hopefully this will be the last time the Narrative will have to self-release their music; labels, take notice."

-Review Rinse Repeat said, "The Narrative have undoubtedly grown as a band since releasing Just Say Yes.
+Review Rinse Repeat wrote, "The Narrative have undoubtedly grown as a band since releasing Just Say Yes.
 Their self-titled album is an incredibly strong debut, laced with an abundance of wonderful songs, and a few slight, forgivable, missteps.
 From here, the world is in The Narrative's palm, they can only go on to bigger and better things."

 Jesse Richmanc from PropertyOfZack wrote, "2010 has been a rough year for fans of melodic pop-rock with scene luminaries like Lydia, Mae and Copeland all taking their farewell bows.
 But sometimes a departure merely makes room for something new, exciting, potentially even better.
 New York trio The Narrative have rushed in to fill the void with their self-titled debut LP, a boldly confident album full of sparkling hooks and stunningly articulate emotional depth.
 With nary a dud track in the record's fifty engrossing minutes, co-founders/songwriters Jesse Gabriel and Suzie Zeldin have crafted one of the best albums of the year."